Agencies Responsible for regulating drones in the Gabonese Republic

 - the RPA will be the subject of a certificate of airworthiness issued per national regulations and in a manner consistent with the provisions relating to the rules relating to the airworthiness of aircraft; and

-- the relevant RPAS components specified in the type design will be certified and maintained per national regulations and in a manner consistent with the provisions of the applicable Annexes.
+- The relevant RPAS components specified in the type design will be certified and maintained per national regulations and consistent with the provisions of the applicable Annexes.

 The operator of an RPAS shall hold an RPAS operating license issued per national regulations and in a manner consistent with the provisions relating to the rules relating to the Technical Operation of Aircraft.

 Tele pilots will be licensed or have their license validated per national regulations and consistent with the provisions relating to personnel licensing regulations.

 Authorization of RPAS flights

 The authorization referred to above will be requested at least seven days before the planned flight date from the competent authority of the State or States where the RPA will fly unless otherwise indicated by the States concerned.

 Unless otherwise specified by the State or States concerned, the authorization request will include the following information: